Anglo-Saxon paganism: Scandinavian incursions

 Archaeologically, the introduction of Norse paganism to Britain in this period is mostly visited in the mortuary evidence.

 A number of Scandinavian furnished burial styles were also introduced that differed from the Christian churchyard burials then dominant in Late Anglo-Saxon England.
-Whether these represent clear pagan identity or not is however debated among archaeologists.
+However, whether these represent clear pagan identity or not is a source of debate among archaeologists.
 Norse mythological scenes have also been identified on a number of stone carvings from the period, such as the Gosforth Cross, which included images of Ragnarök.

 The English church found that it needed to conduct a new conversion process to Christianize the incoming Scandinavian population.
 It is not well understood how the Christian institutions converted these settlers, in part due to a lack of textual descriptions of this conversion process equivalent to Bede's description of the earlier Anglo-Saxon conversion.
 However, it appears that the Scandinavian migrants had converted to Christianity within the first few decades of their arrival.

 The historian Judith Jesch suggested that these beliefs survived throughout Late Anglo-Saxon England not in the form of an active non-Christian religion, but as "cultural paganism", the acceptance of references to pre-Christian myths in particular cultural contexts within an officially Christian society.
 Such "cultural paganism" could represent a reference to the cultural heritage of the Scandinavian population rather than their religious heritage.
 For instance, many Norse mythological themes and motifs are present in the poetry composed for the court of Cnut the Great, an eleventh-century Anglo-Scandinavian king who had been baptised into Christianity and who otherwise emphasised his identity as a Christian monarch.